 Solution: Identified funds, stolen from Nigeria and residing in Western bank accounts, Cayman Islands, Panama, and Bermuda should be returned to Nigeria in form of projects.
 Developmental projects are sorely needed in the areas of water treatment, power generation, communications, agriculture and transportation.

 Recycling of corruption must stop.
 Money transfers to corrupt nations must end.
-Corrupt must be returned in the form of developmental projects.
+Proceeds of corruption must be returned in the form of developmental projects to the fleeced economies and not cash which is easily “restolen.”